myplaceonline/posixcube/README.md

       -z SPEC   Use the SPEC set of options from the ./cubespecs.ini file -a        Asynchronously execute remote CUBEs/COMMANDs.
 Works on Bash only.
       -y        If a HOST returns a non-zero code, continue processing other HOSTs.
+      -o        SSH `-o` options.
+Option may be specified multiple times.
+Defaults to `-o ConnectTimeout=5`.
       COMMAND   Remote command to run on each HOST.
 Option may be specified multiple times.
 If no HOSTs are specified, available sub-commands:
                   edit: Decrypt, edit, and re-encrypt ENVAR file with $EDITOR.